Clarity

 A short version of how I grew into the kind of engineer I am now.

-Over time, I moved from just shipping features to thinking more about architecture, performance, and how products hold up after release.
+Over time I moved from shipping features to thinking about architecture, performance, and how products hold up after release.
+That's still the part of engineering I enjoy most.

-I do my best work when I can care about the product, not just the task in front of me.
+I do my best work when I can think about the product, not just the ticket in front of me.

 A few things that keep showing up outside the day job.